gustablo/doris-interview/README.md

 ## Usage

 ### Security
-To reach successfully the available endpoints you have to set your send the right api-key into the request headers.
+To reach successfully the available endpoints you have to send the right api-key into the request headers.
 The api-key can be found in your .env file.

 ### API
 The API is running on localhost:3000.
 Check the docs section to see all available endpoints.